The Question We're Asked Regularly

 None of these issues appear immediately.
 They emerge as channels expand and operational edge cases accumulate.

-What began as a "quick digital win" gradually becomes an integration burden.
+As explored in B2B vs D2C ecommerce: why wholesale needs a different platform, what began as a "quick digital win" gradually becomes an integration burden.

 Different Tools for Different Jobs